privacyguides/privacyguides.org/docs/browsers.en.md

     [Visit tosdr.org](https://tosdr.org){ .md-button .md-button--primary } [Privacy Policy](https://addons.mozilla.org/firefox/addon/terms-of-service-didnt-read/privacy){ .md-button }

-!!! note

 We do not recommend installing ToS;DR as a browser extension.
 The same information is provided on their website.

 --8<-- "includes/abbreviations.en.md"